BiodataAnalysisGroup/metaDIEA/Tophat/README.md

 ### Installing

+The bold parts of each command should be changed to reflect the user's setup

 Download the Dockerfile in someplace visible from your path, preferably inside an empty folder.

 Build the image from scratch.